Navid200/xDrip/docs/Nightscout/GCNS_Support.md

 ### Suggestions
 To reach out to developers, post in the [discussions](https://github.com/NightscoutFoundation/xDrip/discussions).
-xDrip is constantly being improved and your suggestions are welcome.
-But, please note that there is a price to pay for every new feature.  xDrip needs to be maintained and documented.
-That means xDrip bugs need to be fixed.
-The more features there are, the more complicated the bugs will become.
 Please post your suggestions.
 But, please be patient.